-CUREC and DREC - University and

-Department Research Ethics Committees

-respectively, these terms also used to refer

-to the Ethics assessment forms

-GSO - Graduate Studies Office, part of the central University

-DAS - Disability Advisory Service

-GSR - Graduate Supervision Reporting

-DGS - Director of Graduate Studies

-NCRM - National Centre for Research Methods.
+CUREC and DREC - University and Department Research Ethics Committees respectively, these terms also used to refer to the Ethics assessment forms GSO - Graduate Studies Office, part of the central University DAS - Disability Advisory Service GSR - Graduate Supervision Reporting DGS - Director of Graduate Studies NCRM - National Centre for Research Methods.
 Maintains a UK research training courses database and offers bursaries.

-DPhil - Doctor of Philosophy

-PGT - Taught graduate

-DTP - Doctoral Training Partnership.
+DPhil - Doctor of Philosophy PGT - Taught graduate DTP - Doctoral Training Partnership.
 Oxford is part of the Grand Union DTP with Brunel and the Open University.
-It is funded by the ESRC and it is the means by which several of our doctoral students receive financial support.
+It is funded by the ESRC and it is the means by which PGR - Research graduate several of our doctoral students receive financial support.
 It is also facilities various training activities open to all Oxford students.

-PGR - Research graduate

-EPC - Education Policy Committee

-Proctors - The two Proctors (Senior and Junior) have responsibilities under the statutes and regulations for aspects of student discipline, for ensuring the proper conduct of examinations and for dealing with complaints.

-ESRC - Economic and Social Research Council

-PRS - Probationer Research Student

-GJCC - Graduate Joint Consultative Committee
+Proctors - The two Proctors (Senior and Junior) have responsibilities under the statutes and regulations for aspects of student discipline, for ensuring the proper conduct of examinations and for dealing EPC - Education Policy Committee with complaints.
+ESRC - Economic and Social Research Council PRS - Probationer Research Student SSD - Social Sciences Division GJCC - Graduate Joint Consultative Committee SSP - Student Support Plan Grey Book - The Exam Regulations (now not produced in hard copy, can only be found online).
+TCD - Taught Courses Director GSC - Graduate Studies Committee TNA - Training Needs Analysis

-SSD - Social Sciences Division

-SSP - Student Support Plan

-Grey Book - The Exam Regulations (now not produced in hard copy, can only be found online).

-TCD - Taught Courses Director

-GSC - Graduate Studies Committee

-TNA - Training Needs Analysis

-Department of Sociology University of Oxford
+Department of Sociology

-42-43 Park End Street Oxford, OX1 1JD

-Tel. no.: +44 (0)1865 281740
+University of Oxford 42-43 Park End Street Oxford, OX1 1JD Tel. no.: +44 (0)1865 281740 www.sociology.ox.ac.uk

-www.sociology.ox.ac.uk